ieeta-pt/PatientFM/src/README.md

 # Using PatientFM

+PatientFM is an end-to-end system for extracting family history information from clinical notes.
+The system is implemented so that the user can select between the hybrid solution (end-to-end extraction of entities and relations), only the rule-based engine (only extracts family member entities) and only the deep-learning module (only extracts disease observation entities).

 To run the system simply execute the `python main.py` command supplied with the desired flags.
 The system supports the following list of flags:

 |Settings Flag|Description|